The Booth Family- One Hundred Years of Jarratts Life

 The last years of Ann’s life may have been less traumatic.
 Some of her children married and had children of their own.
 William married in 1872, John, now a widower, remarried in 1879 and Charlotte became Mrs Leach in 1881.

 Ann died in 1885, aged 62.
 At that time she would have been regarded as elderly.
 Thomas died 18 months later towards the end of 1886.
-The last reference to the Pashley family living at Jarratts was in 1887.
+This is the last reference to the Pashley family living at Jarratts.

 The life of Ann Beevers demonstrates just how much coal mining affected women.
 She lost her brother, father, and second husband in mining disasters in the 1840s.
 In the 1870s a son died underground and her two eldest sons served prison sentences for their alleged part in a colliery riot.
 It was part of the human cost of the coal that fuelled Britain’s industrial greatness.
 Whether or not Ann thought this price was too high is not known to history.